-Cottage gardens are having a revival as keen landscapers set their sights on the rustic, wild, unstructured look.
-But don’t be deceived by the free-flowing nature of it all, a cottage garden is often meticulously planned and well-manicured.
-While they can graduate to become overgrown in nature, they usually start with a formal structure.
+Cottage gardens are having a revival right now as keen landscapers set their sights on the rustic, wild, unstructured look.
+But don’t be deceived by the free-flowing nature of it all.
+A cottage garden is often meticulously planned and well-manicured.
+So while they can graduate to become overgrown in nature, they usually start with a formal structure.

 When the foundations are designed well, cottage gardens teem with a bright blend of colours, forms and delightful fragrances.
 Popular flower choices include roses, helenium, hollyhocks, cornflower, silver grass, beardtongues, foxglove, poppies, delphiniums, and sweet pea.

-Although the best thing about cottage gardens is that they’re entirely individualistic, which means that you can design your garden to suit your taste.
-No two garden will be the same and no one garden will remain the same in years to come.
-So don’t be bound but what people have done before.
+But the best thing about cottage gardens is that they’re entirely individualistic, which means that you can design your garden to suit your taste.
+No two gardens will be the same and no one garden will remain the same in years to come.
+So don’t be bound by what people have done before.
 Let your imagination run wild and design the cottage garden of your dreams.

-We’ve done the digging to help you get started.
-Dive into these 35+ cottage garden ideas and be inspired!
+And we’ve done the digging to help you get started.
+Dive into these 25 cottage garden ideas and be inspired!